KrasnitzLab/SCGV/README.md

 selected within the profiles may be followed to UCSC genome browser to examine the genomic context.

-## Anaconda Environment Setup (python 2.7)
+## Anaconda Environment Setup

 ### Install Anaconda
 * Go to anaconda web site [https://www.continuum.io/downloads](https://www.continuum.io/downloads) and download the latest anaconda installer for your operating system.
-The following instructions use *Python 2.7* so you need to install appropriate version of Anaconda.
+Both *Python 2.7* and *Python 3.6* are supported so you can choose your preferred Python version.

 * Install anaconda into suitable place on your local machine following instructions from